 PROBLEMs with logging in to UT systems

-If you still have problems logging in, check out the following suggestions: you log in with your m-or s-number, and others with the x-number on all systems that are stated on this page.
+If you still have problems logging in, check out the following suggestions: you log in with your email address (employees), s-number (students) or x-number (externals) on all systems that are stated on this page.

-- Username: Your m-number (or s-number) contains seven digits.
+- Username: Your email address (employees) or s-number (students) contains seven digits.
 Do not use the eighth number, this is only for book reservations in the library.
 External people log in with a x-number, which also contains seven numbers.

-- Password: Did you lose the password for your m-number?
-Via the selfserviceportal of LISA you can reset your password (via the function reset password), if another e-mail address of yours is known at the UT.
-Did you lose your password of another account (s- or x-number), please contact the ICT-Servicedesk of LISA (www.utwente.nl/LISA --> servicedesk).
+- Password: Did you forget the password for your account?
+Via the selfservice portal of LISA you can reset your password (via the function reset password), if another e-mail address of yours is known at the UT.
+Did you forget your password of another account (s- or x-number), please contact the ICT-Servicedesk of LISA (www.utwente.nl/LISA --> servicedesk).
 This also counts for expired accounts.

 Does none of these points solve your problem?
 If your questions is about the students- or employees portal or logging in at WebHare, please contact the Online Media Servicedesk.
 For other systems and general questions about your UT-account, please contact the ICT-servicedesk van LISA.